 “Trash pizzas” is fun to say, but it turns out they may also be incredibly useful.

-Specifically, they might help shield the intrepid explorers against the harmful radiation they incur outside Earth’s magnetosphere and atmosphere.
+Specifically, they might help shield the intrepid explorers against the harmful radiation outside Earth’s magnetosphere and atmosphere.
 NASA estimates that astronauts experience enough radiation to equal 150 to 1,600 chest X-Rays.
-Prolonged missions require extra shielding, as neither Mars nor the moon have natural defenses against space radiation.
+Prolonged missions require extra shielding, as neither Mars nor the moon has natural defenses against space radiation.

 Providing a source of water